Plynk investment app Download App

 Who created it?

-Litecoin was created by Charlie Lee, a former Google engineer who had a goal of making a faster, cheaper version.
-He called it the “lite version of Bitcoin.”
+Litecoin was created by Charlie Lee, a former Google engineer who had a goal of making a faster, cheaper version of Bitcoin - or the “lite version of Bitcoin.”

 He built it using the same software as Bitcoin, but he tweaked the code to produce a different cryptocurrency.

 So, what makes Litecoin "lite?"
-Litecoin can handle a maximum of 56 transactions per second, whereas Bitcoin can only handle a maximum of 71.
+Litecoin can handle a maximum of 56 transactions per second, whereas Bitcoin can only handle a maximum of 7.
+Litecoin also has 4 times the maximum supply as Bitcoin: 84 million in total.1

 Market volatility: It's up and it's down